 Completely interactive and oh-so-much-fun, the Exploratorium provides visitors the unique opportunity to engage with projects through the realms of science, art, and perception, whether it's seeing how quietly you can trek across a gravel path or creating vivid images through movement.
 This immersive museum is completely free six select days a year, including Pi Day (March 14) and Mother’s Day, and is always free for public school teachers and those 3 years of age and under.

 Reaching into the vast annals of millennia past, San Francisco's prestigious Legion of Honor regales with a stunning art collection that spans more than 6,000 years.
 Peruse works by Impressionist painters like Renoir and Monet, marvel at Rodin's "Age of Bronze" sculpture, and be mesmerized by temporary exhibits like "Mummies and Medicine."
-The museum is free on first Tuesday of the month, and always for those ages 12 and under.
+The museum is free on Saturdays for San Francisco residents, and always for those ages 17 and under.